Top

 12+ Years in financial services

-$16B Institution experience
+$16B Institution scale

 "Indexing isn't about more dashboards — it's about translating signals into business priorities with dollar values attached."